wecodemore/wpstarter/docs/03-WordPress-Integration.md

 }
 ```

-On top of that, if WP Starter environment is `local`, and `WP_LOCAL_DEV` is not defined, it will be defined to `true`.

 #### Cached Environment

 Parsing the environment and define constants for it can be quite expensive process.
 Thanks to code placed in `wp-config.php` that runs on "shutdown" the environment is cached in a file named `.env.cached.php` that contains PHP code that declares env variables and defines constants.

-Details about this process and a way to prevent this are described in the ["Environment-Variables"](02-Environment-Variables.md) section.
+Details about this process and a way to prevent this are described in the [*"Environment-Variables"* chapter](02-Environment-Variables.md).